gurt1223/PX4-Modification-Example-Files/README.md

   Example files showing how to define and integrate custom PX4 parameters.

 - **Telemetry/**
-  Example MAVLink stream modifications for adding a custom telemetry channel.
+  Example MAVLink stream modifications for enabling a custom telemetry message.

 - **Flash Memory/cubeorange/**
   Firmware and configuration adjustments to reduce flash usage on the CubeOrange autopilot.